ClaraLeigh/PromptLibrary/README.md

 ### License

-This GPT Prompts Library for LibreChat is licensed under the [Creative Commons - CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.he Terms of the service you are using.
+This Prompts Library for LibreChat is licensed under the [Creative Commons - CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
+The Terms of the service you are using.
 By using anything included in this repo, you are taking full responsibly for your actions.
 The author is also not responsible for the inclusion of prompts from other sources, and will remove them upon request.

-### Removal of Prompts

-If you are the author of a prompt and would like it removed from this library, please follow these steps:

-1. Open an issue in this repository.
-2. Provide the name of the prompt and the reason for removal.
-3. Include a link to the original source of the prompt and any relevant licensing.
-4. The prompt will be removed from the library upon review.

-### License

-This GPT Prompts Library for LibreChat is licensed under the [Creative Commons - CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.